notCroptu/GarPic/README.md

 Basically, you create a new `UnityWebRequest`, input a source URL from which it will get data (`UnityWebRequest www = UnityWebRequest.Get("url"`) and wait for it to return a result inside a coroutine, where upon completion you can check for success and choose to try again.

-The coroutine part worked well with my setup as I had already decided to have a Game Loop based on coroutines. (is this good for networking,? lol ? maybe not idk)
+The coroutine part worked well with my setup as I had already decided to have a Game Loop based on coroutines.

 If successful, the `UnityWebRequest` handler will contain any data retrieved from the webpage (in my case, only the text, which is JSON as most word APIs return), and I then only needed to parse the returned JSON response to extract the first word.